 Their behavior may change while participating in fun activities.
 Soon, they understand they don’t need the presence of alcohol or drugs to relax.

-Many individuals discover activities they love in expressive therapy, art therapies, and outdoor activities.
+Many individuals discover activities they love in expressive addiction therapy services, art therapies, and outdoor activities.

 Goals for Therapeutic Recreation